MitStefan2/JsCalculator/README.md

 # JsCalculator

-Standard calculator made using HTML, CSS and vanila JavaScript
+Standard calculator made using HTML, CSS and vanilla JavaScript